encord-team/encord-active/docs/docs/cli/initialising-project-from-image-directories.md

 sidebar_position: 3
 ---

-# Initialise from Image Directory
+# Initialising from Image Directory

 If you have an image dataset stored on your local system already, you can initialise an Encord Project from that dataset with the `init` command.
 The command will automatically run all the existing metrics on your data.